 About the KHDA Dubai

 Established under the patronage of His Highness Sheikh Mohammed bin Rashid Al Maktoum (Vice President and Prime Minister of the UAE and the Ruler of Dubai) in 2006, the Knowledge and Human Development Authority (KHDA) evaluates the quality of education in the city.
-It works maintaining high standards in the city’s private educational sector, including pre-schools, schools, universities and vocational training institutes.
+The authority also set safety protocols for schools in Dubai.
+KHDA works to maintain high standards in the city’s private educational sector, including pre-schools, schools, universities and vocational training institutes.

-Established in 2007 by The Executive Council of the Government of Dubai, the Dubai School Inspection Bureau (DSIB) conducts surveys to gain comprehensive information about the quality of private education in Dubai.
+Established in 2007 by The Executive Council of the Government of Dubai, the Dubai School Inspection Bureau (DSIB) conducts surveys to gain comprehensive information about Dubai’s quality of private education.

 It carries out school inspections, meetings with parents and students and education providers and rates each school based on these educational standards.

-Inspectors at DSIB use a six-point scale to assess schools and rate it as Outstanding, Very Good, Good, Acceptable, Weak and Very Weak.
+Inspectors at DSIB use a six-point scale to assess schools and rate them as Outstanding, Very Good, Good, Acceptable, Weak and Very Weak.

 Established to review educational services in the UAE, Dubai School Agency (DSA) is another key entity of KHDA.
-It regulates the partnership between government organisations and private institutes and encourages new programs that can offer academic support to Emirati students.
+It regulates the partnership between government organisations and private institutes and encourages new programs to offer academic support to Emirati students.